 So how do Guidomaggi shoes make you taller?
 They include an extra insole called the “increaser insole”.
 It’s removable, and it comes in different thicknesses.

 Thicker = taller.
 So you can choose between 2.4, 2.75, 3.1 or 4 inches of extra height.
 In my opinion, 2.4″ is plenty!

 They’re made with full-grain leather, goatskin lining, waxed laces and a rubber sole (which is much better than leather for walking on wet surfaces).

 You can see and feel the premium construction quality in these boots.
 They fit like a glove, and they’re much softer than other boots I’ve tried that require a painful breaking in period.

 Walking around in these boots feels a bit awkward at first.
 The insole tapers toward the front of the shoe, so your heels are higher than your toes.
 This isn’t visibly noticeable, but you can definitely feel it:

 I like these boots because they can be dressed up or down.
 They lean toward casual, but they’re sleeker and more elegant than other boots that are strictly casual, like the Wolverine 1000 Mile or Alden Indy.

-The bottom line is this – if you want to wear elevator shoes, and you can afford to pay for the best, Guidomaggi is for you.
+So, if you want to wear elevator shoes, and you can afford to buy premium quality, Guidomaggi is for you.